eduardosteps/realtime_data_streaming/README.md

    - **Purpose**: Provides a user interface to monitor and manage the Airflow DAGs.
    - **Benefits**: Enhances the user experience with easy monitoring and operational capabilities for the data pipeline.

-## Setup

-To set up and run this pipeline, I used Docker and Docker Compose and a Dockerfile to install the necessary libs.

 ## Conclusion

 This real-time streaming data pipeline leverages modern data engineering tools to efficiently process and store data, ensuring scalability, reliability, and ease of monitoring and management.